 It has anti-inflammatory properties.
 Which is good, because inflammation is bad.

 It’s also a powerful natural histamine blocker.
 I don’t really have allergies, but some folks with allergies and sinus issues swear by it.

 Here’s another big benefit.
 Quercetin binds to excess iron in your body, removes it from tissues, and prevents its absorption.
 This process is called chelation.
 This is critical as iron can be a key ingredient in cancer cell growth.
 Quercetin has the ability to steal the iron from cancer cells which can stop their growth and induce cell death.
-Even if you don’t have cancer, it’s always good practice to eat green vegetables with meat to limit the amount of iron your body absorbs.
+Even if you don’t have cancer, if you eat meat, it’s a good practice to eat green vegetables with it to limit the amount of iron your body absorbs.
 Yes you need iron, but too much iron is bad for you.
 FYI: Red meat is the highest source of iron.